Snakes are very common in South Carolina. They are remarkably distinctive and have evolved to occupy various environments and niches.

 Sadly, this snake is poisonous, and many of the snakes mentioned above are injured when people mistakenly believe they have encountered a cottonmouth.

-This snake species is notorious, and you may frequently see it swimming in the swamps, rivers, and waterways in South Carolina.
+This notorious snake species is frequently seen swimming in the swamps, rivers, and waterways of South Carolina.

-The diet of this species includes fish, reptiles, and amphibians, just like that of typical water snakes.
+This species’ diet includes fish, reptiles, and amphibians, just like that of typical water snakes.

 Getting medical attention right away is crucial if a cottonmouth has bitten you.